ORTools4MTEX/ORTools/README.md

 ##  Function reference

 ### [defineORs](./src/defineORs.m)
-Auxiliary function to define orientation relationships for a parent and child phase given in *job* by:
-- Parallel Planes Directions in a GUI
-- Peakfit of the parent-child boundary misorientation angle distribution
+Auxiliary function to define orientation relationships for a parent and child phase given in *job* by either parallel planes and directions in a GUI or peakfitting of the parent-child boundary misorientation angle distribution

 - Syntax
   - job = defineORs(job)